c4kar/ktunot/README.md

 - [ ] Örnek çalışmalar

 ---

-*İncelemek isteyenler için aşağıya orijinal README'yi bıraktım.*
+## _İncelemek isteyenler için aşağıya orijinal README'yi bıraktım._
----

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming